 If you only need to improve results a little you might consider leaving it until Easter 2017 to resume studies.
 You could then take an Easter Revision course and study hard through to the summer exam.
 This is riskier because it leaves you less time and relies a great deal on your own motivation.
 Some structured support between Easter and the exam might help, though you’re unlikely to find a formal course which runs Easter to June.
 It’s really essential to get advice if you are thinking of doing this!

 Once you have answers to the first three questions you’ll be in a much better position to answer this one.
 You’ll have a clearer idea of what retaking would involve in terms of time and cost, and you should also have a realistic idea of whether that is likely to be worth-while in terms of the future options you might gain.

 We can help!

-CIFE colleges would be glad to help you work out the right answers, and delighted to provide you with an appropriate course.
-CIFE colleges know A-level retakes inside out and their expertise isn't just about exam-aware teaching, it is also about helping you sort out where you went wrong last time and supporting you to make sure you don't go wrong again.
+CIFE colleges would be glad to help you work out the right answers, and delighted to provide you with appropriate A-level retake courses.
+CIFE colleges know retakes inside out and their expertise isn't just about exam-aware teaching, it is also about helping you sort out where you went wrong last time and supporting you to make sure you don't go wrong again.

 Not only will better results get you into a better course, but the experience of retaking will probably make you a better university student too.

-Much of the above applies to GCSE resit courses too, and you'll find more information on our GCSE courses at CIFE colleges page.
+Much of the above applies to GCSE retake courses too, and you'll find more information on our GCSE courses at CIFE colleges page.